boskerthijs-stack/stories-of-hope-site/README.md

 "poster" image that shows while the video loads, and as a fallback on phones that block autoplay video.

-1. Upload your video file into your repository, e.g. `rainforest.mp4` at the top level (alongside `index.html`), or `images/rainforest.mp4` if you prefer to keep it in the images folder
-   (keep the file under roughly 20MB so it loads quickly; if it's larger, compress it first with a free tool like HandBrake, or an online tool like freeconvert.com/video-compressor)
+1. Upload your video file into the `media` folder, e.g. `media/rainforest.mp4` (keep the file under roughly 20MB so it loads quickly; if it's larger, compress it first with a free tool like HandBrake, or an online tool like freeconvert.com/video-compressor)
 2. In `index.html`, find the `<video class="hero-video"` line near the top
-3. Change `src="rainforest.mp4"` to match your actual filename and location
+3. Change `src="media/rainforest.mp4"` to match your actual filename and location
 4. Save and re-upload

 To remove the video and go back to a still photo only, delete the whole `<video class="hero-video">...</video>` block.

+## How to add a video to the Living Proof teaser banner

+The "Three places, three different stories of change" banner on the homepage (just above the planetary boundaries section) can also show a looping background video, the same way the hero does.

+1. Upload your video into the `media` folder, e.g. `media/crocodile.mp4`
+2. In `index.html`, find the `<video` tag inside the Living Proof teaser section (search for "LIVING PROOF TEASER")
+3. Change `src="media/crocodile.mp4"` to match your actual filename
+4. Save and re-upload

+To remove this video, delete the whole `<video>...</video>` block inside that teaser section.

 ## How to add a video to a Living Proof subpage